Let’s be honest, Yerevan in Amernia is not one of those capital cities you often hear about!

 And just a few streets away from Republic Square is the famous Vernissage Market.

-The premier place to buy souvenirs in Yerevan, this spot is at its busiest at the weekend.
+The premier place to buy souvenirs in Yerevan, open 7 days a week, this spot is at its busiest at the weekend.

 While it can feel a little touristy, in actuality, there’s lots of Armenians buying traditional crafts here too.